-Airports: where drama and real travelling life part ways
+Airports: Where drama and real travelling life part ways

 “Three months for the EU/Schengen.
 Sorry sir.
 Next please.”

-Sharp-eyed viewers (or those, like me, who should perhaps get out a little more) will immediately notice that David’s passport is “blue” – a type is issued only from 2020.
+Sharp-eyed viewers (or those, like me, who should perhaps get out a little more) will immediately notice that David’s passport is “blue” – a type that is issued only since 2020.
 The earliest any such adult passport will expire is 2030.

 More worryingly, this crucial plot twist confuses the rules.
 Flying out to the EU, a British passport must not be over 10 years old.
 On the planned day for coming back, three months validity must remain on the intended day of return.
 By dwelling only on the expiry date, there is a risk that viewers will be unaware of the 10-year stipulation.